Dog Food Recipes: Baking Healthy Treats for Your Pet

 Generally all baked treats will keep for up to a week in an airtight container.
 Jerky will last for 3-4 days in an airtight container.
 You can also freeze jerky or biscuits for up to 6 months and thaw them in the refrigerator before use.

 Bon Appetit!
-We hope you enjoy baking for your pets, and please share any recipe successes with us.
+We hope you enjoy baking for your pets.
 The great thing about cooking for our pets, is that they are usually very grateful for anything, whether you are a gourmet cook or not.